busracankit/GROUP-69/README.md

     <img src="Requirements/social/burndown_charts.png" style="max-width: 100%; height: auto;">
   </details>

   - **Sprint Notes**:

-Sprint 1 - Burndown Chart Sprint Notes:
+ ✏️ Burndown Chart Sprint Notes

-* The design was developed using HTML and CSS.
+    The design was developed using HTML and CSS.

-* A project management tool was chosen.
+    A project management tool was chosen.

-* Daily scrum meetings were held via Teams according to team members' availability.
+    Daily scrum meetings were held via Teams according to team members' availability.

-* It was decided to use email for the login system.
+    It was decided to use email for the login system.

-Expected Point Completion and Logic:
+👇 Expected Point Completion and Logic

-* Total target points: 900
+    Total target points: 900

-* Sprint 1 goal: 150 points (idea planning and design phase) — completed
+    Sprint 1 goal: 150 points (idea planning and design phase) — ✅

-* Sprint 2 goal: 300 points (focused on coding and API integrations)
+    Sprint 2 goal: 300 points (focused on coding and API integrations) - 🔜

-* Sprint 3 goal: 450 points (remaining tasks and integrations)
+    Sprint 3 goal: 450 points (remaining tasks and integrations) - 🔜

 Daily Scrum: [Sprint 1 Daily Scrum](https://github.com/busracankit/GROUP-69/tree/main/Requirements/Sprint%201%20Daily%20Scrum)

-Sprint Review Summaries:
+🧾 Sprint 1 Review Summaries

-* Prototypes and designs were prepared by Kemal Baz and Furkan Caniş.
+    1 - Prototypes and designs were prepared by Kemal Baz and Furkan Caniş.

-* Due to the app having different features, prioritization was challenging.
+    2 - Due to the app having different features, prioritization was challenging.

-* The habit-forming feature was highlighted.
+    3 - The habit-forming feature was highlighted.

-* Logo selection was quick, while choosing the brand name took longer.
+    4 - Logo selection was quick, while choosing the brand name took longer.

-* The first week was spent on market research, user interviews, and creating a draft idea.
+    5 - The first week was spent on market research, user interviews, and creating a draft idea.

-* Designs were completed in the second week.
+    6 - Designs were completed in the second week.

-* The project management method was determined, the team was introduced, and the system to be used in upcoming sprints was established.
+    7 - The project management method was determined, the team was introduced, and the system to be used in upcoming sprints was established.

-* Initially, there were no dates used in Notion; the next day’s tasks were discussed in daily Teams meetings.
+    8 - Initially, there were no dates used in Notion; the next day’s tasks were discussed in daily Teams meetings.
 Later, dates were added for the burndown chart.

-* The first sprint planning was generally based on design and ideation and was productive.
+    9 - The first sprint planning was generally based on design and ideation and was productive.

-Sprint Review Participants:
+👥 Sprint 1 Review Participants

-* Alina Arıcı
+    Alina Arıcı 📊

-* Büşra Cankit
+    Büşra Cankit 📊

-* Elif Bilge Göl
+    Elif Bilge Göl 📊

-* Furkan Caniş
+    Furkan Caniş 🤖

-* Kemal Baz
+    Kemal Baz 🤖

-Sprint Retrospective Decisions:
+🔄 Sprint 1 Retrospective Decisions

-* Firebase setup will be done in the second sprint.
+    1 - Firebase setup will be done in the second sprint.

-* The app logo will be finalized.
+    2 - The app logo will be finalized.

-* All team members will write code together in the second sprint.
+    3 - All team members will write code together in the second sprint.

-* Free API research will be done for AI integration.
+    4 - Free API research will be done for AI integration.

-* A light mode theme will be added to the app.
+    5 - A light mode theme will be added to the app.

-* The daily section UI will be improved.
+    6 - The daily section UI will be improved.

-* User profile creation and editing page will be developed.
+    7 - User profile creation and editing page will be developed.

-* Daily planner and calendar will be integrated.
+    8 - Daily planner and calendar will be integrated.

-* Habit formation and tracking page will be completed.
+    9 - Habit formation and tracking page will be completed.

-* Task list and reminder features will be added.
+    10 - Task list and reminder features will be added.

-* Goal tracking and analysis page will be developed.
+    11 - Goal tracking and analysis page will be developed.

   </details>